 - Start the recipe the night before you plan to serve it.
 It’ll take time for the eggnog to chill and it tastes better the next day.

 An easy eggnog recipe using low carb and sugar free ingredients, and great for anyone on a keto diet.

 Separate the egg yolks from the whites.
 In a bowl, stir the egg yolks until smooth.
 Set aside the egg whites.

-Stir together the ingredients until the mixture reaches 160 F, about 10 minutes, stirring almost constantly.
+Stir together the ingredients until the mixture reaches 160 F, 10 to 15 minutes, stirring almost constantly.
 The mixture should not be hot enough to simmer.

-Remove the saucepan from heat.
-Add vanilla extract, nutmeg, and cinnamon, and whisk until spices are well-mixed.
-Let stand to cool, and then refrigerate for at least a few hours or overnight to chill.
+Turn off the heat.
+Add vanilla extract, nutmeg, and cinnamon, and whisk until spices are well-mixed (they will not completely dissolve).
+Let stand to cool, and then cover and refrigerate for at least a few hours or overnight to chill.

 Optionally for a foamier drink: Use a hand mixer to beat the egg whites until soft peaks form.
 Add as much of the foamy egg whites as desired by stirring with the chilled eggnog, and serve.

-This recipe yields <0.5 g net carbs per serving (about 2/3 cup).
+This recipe yields 3 g net carbs per serving (about 2/3 cup or 1/6th of the recipe).
 Nutrition information does not include erythritol, which cannot be digested by the body.
+It also does not include optional foamed egg whites or alcohol.

 |Nutrition Facts Per Serving|